caspergrl/GT-UX-UI-Dec2022-June2023/03-week/01-lesson.md

 ### Why Perform a User Flow Analysis?

 The goal of a user flow analysis is to identify potential problems and hypothesize what could solve the problem.
 For example, how do you add a product to a cart or how do you check out?

-> **Instructor Note:** Sometime called task analysis students may come across this and ask the difference.
-A user flow might include multiple tasks which is why we not calling it task flow analysis.

 A user flow analysis helps designers study the sequences of steps in an app or site.
 User flow design is never left to chance: designers reworking task flows repeatedly iterate in response to the issues that they observed during testing and analysis.